gatblau/onix/connectors/ansible/modules/readme.md

 | **password** | the password for basic authentication | yes |
 | **auth_mode** | the authentication mode to use (i.e. none, basic, openid) | no (default to none) |

-### facts
-The module creates two facts meant to be used as input variables on the other modules as follows:
+**NOTE:** the module creates two facts meant to be used as input variables on the other modules as follows:

 | name | description |
 |---|---|